-You know when you are standing over a sink of hot water doing dishes and you’ve got sweat rolling down your neck because you refuse to turn on the air conditioning even though the thermostat says it’s 82°F in your house but you reason that that is not that hot considering most of the year you would give your left arm for it to be anywhere near 70°F in the house so you open all the windows and pray for a breeze and you start dreaming about downing an ice cold milkshake and you look out the window at the Dairy Queen across the street and you go check your purse to see if you have enough money to go over there and buy yourself a milkshake but then you remember that every time you do that you have a stomachache for the next three days (what do is in that ice cream anyway?) so you decide against it but you are still so hot and you desperately need something cold and creamy and sweet?
+You know when you are standing over a sink of hot water doing dishes and you’ve got sweat rolling down your neck because you refuse to turn on the air conditioning even though the thermostat says it’s 82°F in the house but you reason that that is not that hot considering most of the year you would give your left arm for it to be anywhere near 70°F. So you open all the windows and pray for a breeze and you start dreaming about downing an ice cold milkshake and you look out the window at the Dairy Queen across the street and you go check your purse to see if you have enough money to go over there and buy yourself a milkshake but then you remember that every time you do that you have a stomachache for the next three days (what do they put in that ice cream anyway?) so you decide against it but you are still so hot and you desperately need something cold and creamy and sweet?

-Let me tell you, short of sticking you butt in the refrigerator and sitting, arm drenched over the door, on a shelf—this horchata is a sure fire way to cool down.
+Let me tell you, short of sticking your butt in the refrigerator and sitting, arm drenched over the door, this horchata is a sure-fire way to cool down.
 The white chocolate gives it that milkshake quality without being heavy or overly sweet and served icy with a dash of cinnamon on the top is just what a gal needs on a hot summer’s day.

 - 1 tablespoon agave nectar